Bosnia and Herzegovina football clubs in European competitions: UEFA Conference League

 Since the competition’s inception in 2021–22, two clubs from Bosnia and Herzegovina have appeared in the UEFA Conference League group stage or league phase.
 Zrinjski became the first and only Bosnian club to reach the group stage in the 2023–24 season.
-They later qualified for the league phase in the 2025–26 season.
-Borac meanwhile became the first club from the country to advance beyond the league phase, reaching the round of 16 in 2024–25 before losing to Rapid Wien.
+They later qualified for the league phase in the 2025–26 season and advanced to the knockout round play-offs.
+Borac meanwhile became the first club from the country to reach the round of 16 in the 2024–25 season, before losing to Rapid Wien.